lgarron/folderify/README.md

     optional arguments:
       -h, --help            show this help message and exit --reveal, -r          Reveal the target (or resulting .icns file) in Finder.
+      --macOS VERSION       Version of the macOS folder icon, e.g. "10.13".
+Defaults to the version currently running (10.15).
       --osx VERSION, -x VERSION
-                            Version of the macOS folder icon, e.g. "10.9" or "10.10".
-Defaults to the version this computer is running (10.10).
+                            Synonym for the --macOS argument.
       --cache, -c           Cache the mask icon in the cache dir.
-      --cache-dir DIR       Use the specified cache directory (default: ~/.folderify/cache).
+      --cache-dir DIR       Use the specified cache directory (default: /Users/lgarron/.folderify/cache).
       --cache-list          List all paths with cached masks.
       --cache-restore PATH  Restore folderified icon to the file/folder at PATH, using the mask image in the cache for that path.
       --cache-restore-all   Restore all paths that have been cached.
       --cache-remove PATH   Remove the cached mask for the file/folder at PATH.
       --verbose, -v         Detailed output.

 ### Dependencies